How The Black Pearsons Became The First Family Of This Is Us

 Advertisement

-Ahead of tonight’s (May 24) sure-to-be-tears-and-vomit-inducing series finale, the core Black cast (minus Sterling K. Brown who is deep in production on a new film and getting over a case of COVID) of This Is Us look back on the show’s impact, the power of R&B (Randall and Beth), how the first Black family of television came to be, and the legacy they’re leaving behind.
+Ahead of the sure-to-be-tears-and-vomit-inducing series finale, the core Black cast (minus Sterling K. Brown who is deep in production on a new film and getting over a case of COVID) of This Is Us look back on the show’s impact, the power of R&B (Randall and Beth), how the first Black family of television came to be, and the legacy they’re leaving behind.

 Advertisement